yudopr11/yupi/README.md

 - Use strong, unique values for SECRET_KEY and passwords in production
 - Keep your OpenAI API key secure
 - Update the CORS settings if needed for your frontend
+- Configure valid email credentials for password reset functionality
+  - In this API, I use my Gmail, use an App Password instead of account password
+  - Ensure proper SMTP settings for your email provider
 - Adjust token expiration times based on your security requirements:
   - ACCESS_TOKEN_EXPIRE_MINUTES: Short-lived tokens (e.g., 30 minutes)
   - REFRESH_TOKEN_EXPIRE_DAYS: Long-lived tokens (e.g., 30 days)
+  - PASSWORD_RESET_TOKEN_EXPIRE_MINUTES: Short-lived tokens (e.g., 15 minutes)
 - Enable HTTPS in production for secure cookie handling

 5. **Database Setup**